Whether Company Law mandates valuation for issuing redeemable OR non-convertible securities on preferential basis?

 4. Rule 14 Companies (Prospectus and Allotment of Securities) Rules, 2014.

-Rule 14 provides for detailed disclosures to shareholders, requirements and format of placement cum application letter, maintenance of records of the said allotment, minute details for filing return of allotment with Registrar of Companies.
+Rule 14 of the Companies (Prospectus and Allotment of Securities) Rules, 2014 provides for detailed disclosures to shareholders, requirements and format of placement cum application letter, maintenance of records of the said allotment, minute details for filing return of allotment with Registrar of Companies.

 Interesting to note that neither section 42 of the Companies Act nor Rule 14 provides for specific requirement of valuation of shares, base price, qualification of the professional doing the valuation of securities.
 The source for requirement of valuation is provided in section 62 and the Rules made thereunder (as discussed below).